Before you start

 - Right-click on the frame and select Remove Auto Layout

-- In the properties panel, click the minus icon next to Auto Layout
+- In the right sidebar, click the next to Auto Layout

 Note: You can't use the Add Auto Layout keyboard shortcut to remove Auto Layout.
-If you do, you will create a new Auto Layout frame around your current selection instead - hey!
+If you do, you will create a new Auto Layout frame around your current selection instead.

 Prototyping with Auto Layout